 Underlying Psychology of This Argument

 When an offender commits a crime but is also a substance addict, most people think going to prison is the better option.
 One must be punished for committing crimes.
-Yet, if a substance addict goes to prison, there is little chance of getting proper treatment to overcome any addiction, which likely led to the crime in the first place.
+Yet, if a drug addict goes to prison, there is little chance of getting proper treatment to overcome any addiction, which likely led to the crime in the first place.

 The threat of prison is meant to discourage people from committing crimes and losing their freedom.
 Without proper treatment and further follow-up assessments after recovery, then spending time in prison becomes a revolving door.